730-2 EXEMPTIONS FROM WORK ACTIVITIES

 Lack of Child Care: A parent or caretaker relative of a child under age six is exempt from work activities if he or she demonstrates an inability to find needed child care because:

-During the initial interview it is the responsibility of both the caseworker and the Work Services case manager to inform the parent or caretaker relative of this work activities exemption and ensure the parent or caretaker relative understands that this exemption does not stop the 60-month clock for the number of months of assistance they are eligible to receive in a lifetime.
+During the initial interview, it is the responsibility of both the caseworker and the Work Services case manager to inform the parent or caretaker relative of this work activities exemption and ensure the parent or caretaker relative of this work activities exemption and ensure the parent or caretaker relative understands that this exemption does not stop the 60-month clock for the number of months of assistance they are eligible to receive in a lifetime.

 Although both the caseworker and Work Services case manager inform the parent or caretaker relative of the lack of child care exemption, it is the Work Services case manager who is required to evaluate and determine if the parent or caretaker relative's circumstances warrant the exemption.
-If the exemption is justified the Work Services case manager will send an email to DPADivision of Public Assistance requesting the exemption.
+If the exemption is justified, the Work Services case manager will send an email to DPADivision of Public Assistance requesting the exemption.

 Note: